 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Follow CDC recommendations for using a face mask.
-The CDC does not recommend that people who are well wear a face mask to protect themselves from COVID-19.
+The CDC does not recommend that people who are well wearing a face mask protect themselves from COVID-19.
 They should be used by health workers with exposure to patients with upper respiratory symptoms.

 - Avoid close contact with people who are sick.

 I would like to offer some solace and tips for minimizing your risk for Coronavirus infection.
-While attempts to contain COVID-19 are underway, we are still more at risk with the influenza virus than Coronavirus, but the newness of this virus among humans, its lack of symptoms early after infection, and person to person contact has created justified concern.
+While attempts to contain COVID-19 are underway, we are still more at risk with the influenza virus than Coronavirus, but the newness of this virus among humans, its lack of symptoms early after infection, and person-to-person contact have created justified concern.

 - Eat a Whole Food Plant-Based Diet.